OMeadows/ecom-demo/README.md

 This dataset offers a supreme environment to parse out the reviews text through its multiple dimensions.
 -	NLP: analyse textual reviews and extract insights
 -	Sentiment analysis, correlation between sentiment and sales performance
-- Reviews are in Brazillian
+- Reviews are in Brazilian
--

 Clustering:
 Some customers didn't write a review.
 But why are they happy or mad?
 -	Clustering: Group products based on their attributes to discover inherent patterns or segments in the dataset, uncover distinct groups, analyse characteristics